chimechallenge/chime-utils/README.md

     }
 ```

-Please head over to [CHiME-8 DASR Submission instructions](https://www.chimechallenge.org/current/task1/submission) to know more about scoring and text normalization and also ranking.
+Please head over to [CHiME-8 DASR Submission instructions](https://www.chimechallenge.org/current/task1/submission) to know more about scoring and text normalization.

 The scripts may accept a single SegLST JSON or a folder where multiple SegLST JSON files are contained. <br>
 E.g. one per each scenario as requested in [CHiME-8 DASR Submission instructions](https://www.chimechallenge.org/current/task1/submission). <br>